Improving Patient Experience

 Research on Improving Patient Experience

-Researchers affiliated with the CAHPS Consortium conduct both formal and informal studies to better understand how CAHPS surveys can be used to improve patient experience with care.
+Researchers affiliated with the CAHPS Consortium conduct a variety of studies to better understand how CAHPS surveys can be used to improve patient experience.

 Expert Advice on Improving Patient Experience

-In a series of recorded interviews, various experts in improving the quality of healthcare offered advice on what it takes to design and implement programs that lead to better patient experiences.
+In a series of recorded interviews, various quality improvement experts offered advice on what it takes to design and implement programs that lead to better patient experiences.